S3-Portfolio/General/ResearchDatabase.md

 ### results
 (What are the results of this research?)

+To figure out which type of database suits your application best, you first have to decide if you want to have a SQL or noSQL database.
+To make this decicion, you have to take into account if your application needs/uses relations between entities.
+If so, then a SQL database would be more suitable.
+If relations between enities are not really relevant for your application, than a noSQL database might be better.
+The most important aspect to consider is what your application needs based on (for example) you user stories or requirements.

 ### Conclusion
 (What is the conclusion of this research?)

+I discussed with my teacher over the way my application needed to store information.
+At first there were no real relations apparent.
+This was also partly because I couldn't find a API I could use to get the information I needed.
+I therefore had to manually search for and type all information about dives and fish(es).
+The information that I needed to put in the database was very table like and didn't have a ralation to eachother.
+Dives had their own information and fish(es) had their own information.
+But after further inspection of my user stories and another "interview" with my teacher, it made more sense to establish a relation between dive and fish.

-Because my application needs to have a relation between dives and fish(es), that means I have to
+Because my application needs to have a relation between dives and fish(es), that means I can best use a SQL database.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### References